Planning ride-pooling services with detour restrictions for spatially heterogeneous demand: A multi-zone queuing network approach: Expected State Duration, and Proofs of Eqn. - Eqn. (11)-(12)

-The analysis of a state-$(i, 0, j, 0)$ vehicle is almost the same as that for a state-$(i, 0, i, 0)$ vehicle, except that it is now delivering an inter-zonal passenger.
-Figure \ref{fig:queuing model} shows that this vehicle could have transitioned into the current state from state $(i', 0, j, 0)$ for $i'\in \{A^{\text{E}}_i, A^{\text{N}}_i, A^{\text{W}}_i, A^{\text{S}}_i\}$, at rate $c_{i0j0}$ (upon crossing a zone boundary); or from state $(i, i, 0, 0)$, at rate $p_{ii00\_j}$ (upon picking up a recent inter-zonal caller from a random location); or from state $(i, 0, i, j)$, at rate $d_{i0ij}$ (upon delivering an intra-zonal passenger at a random location).
-This vehicle state could end when this vehicle crosses the zone border, at rate $g_{i0j0}$, or when a new caller is assigned to this vehicle before it crosses the zone border, at rate $a_{i0j0}$.
-If no new assignment is ever received before the vehicle reaches a zone boundary, the corresponding expected travel distances are approximately $\Phi$, $\frac{\Phi}{2}$, and $\frac{\Phi}{2}$, respectively, as summarized in Table \ref{tab:travel dist}.
-Note that new caller assignments arrive with rate $a_{i0j0}/n_{i0j0}$ to this particular vehicle, then using a similar logic to that for calculating $d_{i0i0}$ above, we can obtain the formula for $g_{i0j0}$ as given in Eqn. \eqref{eq:outgoing only}.
+The analysis of a state-$(i, 0, j, 0)$ vehicle is almost the same as that for a state-$(i, 0, i, 0)$ vehicle, except that its onboard seeker now is destined in zone $j$.
+Figure \ref{fig:queuing model} shows that this vehicle could have transitioned into the current state from (i) state $(i', 0, j, 0)$ with $i'\in \{A^{\text{E}}_i, A^{\text{N}}_i, A^{\text{W}}_i, A^{\text{S}}_i\}$, at rate $c_{i0j0}$, upon crossing a zone boundary; or (ii) state $(i, i, 0, 0)$, at rate $p_{ii00\_j}$, upon picking up a recent inter-zonal caller from a random location; or (iii) state $(i, 0, i, j)$, at rate $d_{i0ij}$, upon delivering a passenger at a random location inside zone $i$.
+In case (iii), the two onboard passengers of a state-$(i, 0, i, j)$ vehicle could: (iii-a) both board the vehicle outside of zone $i$ and enter zone $i$ at rate $c_{i0ij}$, or (iii-b) the last onboard one is picked up within zone $i$, at rate $p_{iii0\_j}$ or $p_{iij0\_i}$.
+This vehicle state could end when this vehicle crosses the zone border, at rate $g_{i0j0}$, or when a new assignment arrives before it crosses the zone border, at rate $a_{i0j0}$.

+If no new assignment is ever received before the vehicle exit the zone, the corresponding expected travel distances for cases (i) - (iii-a) are approximately $\Phi$, $\frac{\Phi}{2}$ and $\frac{\Phi}{2}$ (based on the routing rules), respectively, from simple geometry.
+In case (iii-b), the distance approximately follows a triangular distribution with mean $\frac{\Phi}{3}$, if we simply assume that the recent delivery trip goes between two uniformly distributed points in zone $i$.\footnote{This approximation ignores a few other possibilities, as discussed in state-$(i, 0, i, 0)$ vehicles' delivery trips.} These results are summarized in Table \ref{tab:travel dist}.
+Note that new caller assignments arrive with rate $a_{i0j0}/n_{i0j0}$ to this particular vehicle, then using a similar logic to that for calculating $d_{i0i0}$ above, we can obtain the formula for $g_{i0j0}$ as in Eqn. \eqref{eq:outgoing only}.